 Nuremberg and Bamberg might not be on everyone’s travel wish list, but they are really interesting Bavarian towns.
-Andy and I spent three nights in Nurember and took a day trip to Bamberg.
+Andy and I spent three nights in Nuremberg and took a day trip to Bamberg.
 We had a great time exploring these two cities in September, despite the rain, and I’d highly recommend spending a few days there if you’re taking a longer trip around Bavaria.
 Here’s how much we spent traveling in Nuremberg and Bamberg.

-Total Nuremberg and Bamberg Spending
+Total Nuremberg and Bamberg travel costs

 Amounts are listed in euros and US dollars.